07740 877 544 firstname.lastname@example.org

 Whenever possible, remove the tape when the paint is wet or semi-dry.
 Be careful to avoid the painted tape touching the surface.
 Pull gently and slowly at forty five degrees angle from the surface.

 Never leave the masking tape for extended periods in direct sunlight.
-Never allow the tape to get wet with water, or in the rain.
-When the masking tape gets wet, the adhesive residue is often left on the surface.
+Never allow the tape to get wet or left in the rain.
+When the masking tape gets wet, the adhesive residue is often left on the surface and can be problematic to remove.

 Fine line tapes for signwriting